sunnyajit/sunnyajit/README.md

 -->

   <h4>
-👨‍🎓 B.Tech in CSE (2023-27), CGPA: 8.20

-👨‍💻 I’m currently contributing to real-world open-source projects, including programs like GSSoC (GirlScript Summer of Code) and Hacktoberfest.

-🌐Software Engineer skilled in problem-solving and building innovative solutions.
-Proficient in C++, Java, JavaScript, and Python.

-🏆 Passionate about competitive programming; I participate in coding competitions to sharpen my skills and creativity.

-💻 Full-stack web developer with experience in creating robust, user-friendly applications from front-end to back-end.

-🌟 Open to collaborations, discussing tech trends (AI/ML), or exploring new opportunities.
-Let’s innovate together!
+ 👨‍💻 Contributing to open-source projects like GSSoC & Hacktoberfest.
+Skilled in C++, Java, JavaScript, and Python with a focus on problem-solving and building innovative solutions.

+🌐 Full-stack developer, competitive programmer, and tech enthusiast passionate about AI/ML.
+Open to collaborations and exploring new opportunities!
    <h4/>

  -📫 How to reach me *sunnykumar98012085@gmail.com